Filochet/secbench/doc/tutorials/using_scopes.md

 scope = bench.get_scope()
 ```

-For this tutorial, we will use the class {py:class}`~secbench.api.simulation.SimulatedScope`, which, as its name suggests simulates a scope.
+For this tutorial, we will use the class {py:class}`~secbench.api.simulation.SimulatedScope`, which, as its name suggests, simulates a scope.

 First we enable logging: